-A pretty floral twist on a dessert using apples that is sure to impress!
+This pretty, floral twist on an apple dessert is sure to impress!

-Make the syrup by combining the ingredients in a ceramic bowl and heating in a microwave oven for 30 – 60 seconds until sugar is melted.
+Make the syrup by combining the ingredients in a ceramic bowl and heating in the microwave for 30 – 60 seconds until sugar is melted.
 Set aside.

 Cut the apples in half, remove the cores and slice each half thinly, crosswise.

 Place the apples on a ceramic plate and heat in the microwave oven for 1 minute (or more if necessary) until apple slices soften.